-- Drinking and driving increases both the risk of a crash and the likelihood that death or a serious injury will result. - The risk in involvement in a crash increases significantly above a blood alcohol concentration (BAC) of 0.04 g/dl. - Laws which establish lower BACs (between zero and 0.02 g/dl) for young/novice drivers can lead to

-- reductions between 4% and 24% in the number of crashes involving young people. - Enforcing sobriety checkpoints and random breath-testing can lead to reductions in alcohol-related crashes by upto 20%, and has shown to be very cost-effective.
+- Drinking and driving increases both the risk of a crash and the likelihood that death or a serious injury will result. - ➤ The risk in involvement in a crash increases significantly above a blood alcohol concentration (BAC) of 0.04 g/dl. - Laws which establish lower BACs (between zero and 0.02 g/dl) for young/novice drivers can lead to reductions between 4% and 24% in the number of crashes involving young people. - Enforcing sobriety checkpoints and random breath-testing can lead to reductions in alcohol-related crashes by upto 20%, and has shown to be very cost-effective.
 (Source: WHO: Global Status Seport on Road Safety 2013)

-Driving under the influence of liquor/drugs is a punishable offence u/s 185 M. V. Act 1988.
+Driving under the influence of liquor/drugs is a punishable offence under section 185 M. V. Act 1988.
 Drunken driving has proved to be one of the major causes of traffic accidents.

-- Moreover, around 41.8% fatal accident cases are 'hit and run' cases owing to which the drunken driving factors cannot be officially established in those cases.
-However, the prosecution statistics in this account is sufficient to draw the inference. - Efforts were made to reduce the number of accidents caused due to drunken driving by increasing the prosecution of drunken drivers.
-In the year 2016, a total of 28,006 persons were caught and prosecuted on this account, but the real number of culprits driving under influence of liquor may be much higher than the prosecution figures show as all offenders are not caught. - However, with continuous pressure and strategic prosecution by launching special drives by Traffic Police till late in night, there has been a positive impact on the reduction of road accidents.
+Moreover, around 44.7 % fatal accident cases are 'hit and run' cases owing to which the drunken driving factors cannot be officially established in those cases.
+However, the prosecution statistics in this account is sufficient to draw the inference.

+- Efforts were made to reduce the number of accidents caused due to drunken driving by increasing the prosecution of drunken drivers.
+In the year 2017, a total of 33343 persons were caught and prosecuted on this account, but the real number of culprits driving under influence of liquor may be much higher than the prosecution figures show as all offenders are not caught. - However, with continuous pressure and strategic prosecution by launching special drives by Traffic Police late in night, there has been a positive impact on the reduction of road accidents.

-Hit and Run Cases
+Post-crash care:

+Fact: Access to timely and effective emergency care after road traffic crashes saves lives and reduces disability among the injured.
+Key solutions for emergency care system development include establishing universal access numbers linked to integrated prehospital and facility-based emergency care services, training all frontline providers in basic emergency care, and promoting lay first responder training where formal systems are limited.
+(Source-WHO: Road traffic injuries - Fact Sheet Reviewed January 2018)
-Of 1548 fatal accidents, 647 or 41.8% were hit and run cases in 2016, while last year 39.4 % cases were in hit and run category.
-In terms of total accidents, 1936 (26.25%) were of hit and run in the year 2016.

-Most accidents occurred at nights when there were no eye witnesses to such occurrences.
+- Delays in detecting and providing care for those involved in a road traffic crash increase the severity of injuries.
+Care of injuries after a crash has occurred is extremely time-sensitive: delays of minutes can make the difference between life and death. - Of 1565 fatal accidents, 700 or 41.8% were hit and run cases in 2017, while last year 41.8 % cases were in hit and run category.
+In terms of total accidents 1807, (27.1%) were of hit and run in the year 2017. - Most accidents occurred at nights when there were no eye witnesses to such occurrences.
 The apathetic attitude of people generally leads to such category of accidents remaining unsolved.
 Often, passers-by try to ignore or avoid getting involved in helping the accident victims on the pretext of not having time or avoiding legal hassle.

-Mobile Phone
+This is despite the issuance of good samaritan guidelines by Ministry of Road Transport and Highways and highlights the need for more publishing, awareness campaign and effective implementation of good samaritan guidelines on field.

+Distracted driving

+There are many types of distractions that can lead to impaired driving.
+The distraction caused by mobile phones is a growing concern for road safety.
 Mobile phone use creates various types of distraction: visual, auditory, manual and cognitive.
 Texting involves cognitive distraction, as well as longer periods of both manual and visual distraction.